Liu-Yinlong/Solve_PnL_by_Clifford_Torus/README.md

 [https://doi.org/10.1016/j.patcog.2025.111659](https://doi.org/10.1016/j.patcog.2025.111659)

-##

-This is the source code for a paper
 ---
 + **show_torus_two.py** is to show the Clifford torus in $R^3$ using [pyvista](https://github.com/pyvista/pyvista) (VTK)
 + **Clifford_PnL.7z** is to test various PnL algorithms